Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Methodology

 \subsubsection{Camouflage Environment Generator}

-We feed $x_{in}$ into our camouflage environment generator $G$ to synthesize camouflage images.
-To achieve high-resolution results, we adopt the backbone of~\cite{wang2018pix2pixHD}.
-The generator outputs $\hat{x}$, which is used to fool the discriminator $D$.
+We feed \(x_{in}\) into our camouflage environment generator \(G\) to synthesize camouflage images.
+To achieve high-resolution results, we adopt the Pix2PixHD~\cite{wang2018pix2pixHD} backbone.
+The generator outputs \(\hat{x}\), which is used to fool the discriminator \(D\).

 Our multi-scale discriminator compares features extracted from different layers of the discriminator and is trained using adversarial training and feature-matching losses.
-The GAN loss encourages $D$ to distinguish between real and generated images, while the feature matching loss minimizes the difference between features extracted from real and generated images.
+The GAN loss encourages \(D\) to distinguish between real and generated images, while the feature matching loss minimizes the difference between features extracted from real and generated images.
 Specifically, the losses are defined as follows:

-where the $D^{(i)}(*)$ is the feature of $i$-th layer when the input to $D$ is $*$. $T$ and $N_i$ are the total number of layers of $D$ and the number of pixels in each layer, respectively.
+where \(D^{(i)}(*)\) is the feature of \(i\)-th layer when the input to \(D\) is \(*\). \(T\) and \(N_i\) are the total number of layers of \(D\) and the number of pixels in each layer, respectively.

-The adversarial training loss $\mathcal{L}_{G}$ of our camouflage environment generator is given by:
+The adversarial training loss \(\mathcal{L}_{G}\) of our camouflage environment generator is given by:

 To stabilize training, we use a VGG Loss~\cite{johnson2016perceptual} that calculates the perceptual distance between the feature maps of real and generated images.
 The VGG Loss is: